JessicaKMcIntosh/VolunteerForSurvival/README.md

 ### Compiling under Unix

-The files required are included in the subdirectory `inform6`.
+Linux generally has the inform6 package available for install.
+It is recommended to install the package.

+* WARNING: Do not use the old Inform 6.31 version under Linux.
+  If this is the only version available for your version of Linux then download the latest version and compile from source.

+To buld VTS:

 * Run the build.sh file \
-  `sh ./build.sh`
+  `bash ./build.sh`

-If the included files do not work:

-* WARNING: Do not use the old Inform 6.31 version under Linux.
+There is a version of the inform compiler for Linux included.
+To use this version edit the file `build.sh` and see the variable `INFORM_COMPILER`.

-  Download the latest version and compile from source.
+To install the latest version of the compiler from source:

 * Download the Inform 6 compiler source .tar.gz file from:
   <http://www.ifarchive.org/if-archive/infocom/compilers/inform6/source/>
   As of writing this the current file is: inform-6.41-r1.tar.gz